← Back to research

 Bottom Line

 OpenCode is the clear community favorite among open-source coding agents.
-The 95K stars and massive contributor base signal real momentum and staying power.
+The 172K+ stars,[1] 900+ contributors, and a real revenue engine in Go/Zen signal momentum and staying power that most open-source AI tools lack.

-The model-agnostic approach is a strategic advantage as the LLM landscape evolves — OpenCode users aren't locked in if a better model emerges.
-The client/server architecture is genuinely innovative, enabling use cases (like mobile control) that competitors can't match.
+The model-agnostic approach is a strategic advantage as the LLM landscape evolves — OpenCode users aren't locked in if a better model emerges, and the Anthropic subscription-auth lockout of January 2026 proved why that hedge matters.
+The client/server architecture remains genuinely innovative, enabling use cases (like mobile control) that competitors can't match.

 Research by Ry Walker Research • methodology